World Missions Faith Promise FAQs

-Frequently Asked Questions on Faith Promise, a system of giving to missions
+Frequently Asked Questions on Faith Promise, a system of giving to global evangelism

 - 1. What is Faith Promise?

 Faith Promise is way of systematically supporting world evangelism efforts.
 Rather

 than waiting to respond to individual appeals as they come along, believers ask the Lord how

 much they should give to missions over the next year.
 They then commit to that annual total as a

 "Faith Promise."
 Faith Promise thus turns global missions giving into something strategic rather

 - 2. Is there a scriptural basis for Faith Promise missions giving?